Enrich and inspire the minds and spirits of our community of dancers and audience members alike

 Present the highest caliber dance performances, offer the finest quality training, and provide meaningful access to the arts

 Montana Ballet Company (MBC) is a nonprofit, 501c(3) arts organization governed by a Board of Directors and registered in the state of Montana.
-For over 37 years, the Montana Ballet Company has enchanted audiences with its exceptional productions.
+For 40 years, the Montana Ballet Company has enchanted audiences with its exceptional productions.
 From full-length classics, to contemporary ballet and modern dance, our company presents works that appeal to both the dance enthusiast and the first-time theatergoer.
 Come experience the magic that is the Montana Ballet.

 The Montana Ballet Company (MBC) has enriched Bozeman and the Greater Gallatin Valley since its inception in 1984, bringing the fine art of live dance in collaboration with world renowned professional dancers, choreographers, conductors, composers, musicians, film makers, and set, lighting and costume designers to our community.

 The Company and early school were founded by the late Ann Bates, who served as Artistic Director until 1997.
 Ms. Bates believed that “Nowhere else in the rural west is there a small dance company with our big company goals.”
 The Montana Ballet has achieved many of these “big goals” in its vibrant history presenting seasons showcasing both original productions and international guest companies.
 Past seasons have included our annual Nutcracker in collaboration with the Bozeman Symphony, Spring Mixed Repertory programs, and full-length classical works, performances during Sweet Pea Festival of the Arts weekend, as well as our annual Summer Dance Intensives, New York Connection, Company on Campus, and Dancing Under the Big Sky.

 MBC’s repertory is rich and diverse including timeless classical ballets, as well as original contemporary and modern works.